youdie323323/IWM/README.md

-# IWM
+# First
-More Possibility to make i wanna maker course
+You need to install Golang 1.20+
+You can download from `https://go.dev/dl/`